lucaspecina/watson-co-scientist/README.md

 Given a research goal specified in natural language, the system can:
 - Generate novel, original research hypotheses
 - Propose experimental protocols for downstream validations
+- Provide rigorous verification of hypotheses through causal reasoning and computational simulation
+- Identify specific, testable predictions and potential failure modes
 - Provide grounding for recommendations by citing relevant literature
-- Explain the reasoning behind proposals
+- Explain the reasoning behind proposals with probabilistic assessment

 ## System Architecture